Get The Help You Deserve

 • Texting while driving is one of the most dangerous forms of distracted driving.
 Sending or reading a text takes a driver's eyes off the road for an average of 5 seconds, increasing the risk of a car accident.

-• Studies show that drivers who text while driving are four times more likely to be involved in a car accident than those who focus solely on the road.
+• Studies show that drivers texting while driving are four times more likely to be involved in a car accident than those focusing solely on the road.
 Florida Highway Safety and Motor Vehicles emphasize the following: checking a text message while driving at 55 mph is the equivalent of driving the length of a football field with your eyes closed.

 3. Impact on Driving Performance